Why children need unconditional love from their parentsWritten by Cherilyn Orr

 - Green means go right on doing whatever they are doing (green is the best state to be in).

 The greater goal of the Stoplight Approach as a whole is to help a parent stay in control of their own emotions as they're trying to train their child.
+When the parent stays calm as they deal with an upset child, the child's emotions are less likely to escalate, and the child continues to cooperate with the parent.
+The overall result is better emotional well-being in the home, for everyone in the home.
 Learn more

 “I love my children, but I don’t I think I like them very much.”
 Have your ever thought this or admitted this aloud before?
 I totally understand this tension.
 My own prayer is that I delight in my children even when they haven’t earned it.
 Even when they absolutely have not been lovable!